 - We rotated through the pictures taking turns (another good lesson).
 He loved mixing the colors in the garlic press.

 - Adding it on.
 For some reason, the concept of chest hair has been a big topic at our house – not something I was expecting until closer to puberty but ok.
 He added some on his sister and himself.
 Have fun with this.

 Books About Families

 All Kinds of Families! by Mary Ann Hoberman was not what my son or I expected at all.
-The story is really disjointed both connecting similar objects into families and talking about the generations of a family.
-I like that it explains that there can be all sorts of families and that it talks about how your family makes you into new things like a son, sister or cousin but I think mixing the two is too disconnected for the average picture book reading kid.
-To be honest it was a little disjointed for me too.
+The story is really disjointed in both connecting similar objects into families and talking about the generations of a family.
+This book explains that there are all sorts of families.
+It explains how a family dynamic makes you into a different family member for other members.
+Such as a son, sister or a cousin.
+But mixing the two is too disconnected for the average picture book reading kid.
+It was a little disjointed for me too.
 My son was ready for it to be over half way through and that is never a good sign.
 Usually by the time he’s asked if it’s over he’s tuned out.
 The illustrations were cute but even they didn’t save it for us.